-If the required information is supplied in the application and the fee is paid, the LLP registration becomes effective upon filing.
-There is no requirement for the Secretary of State to issue a certificate.
+If the required information is supplied in the application and the fee is paid, the LLP registration becomes effective upon filing.805 There is no requirement for the Secretary of State to issue a certificate.
 As evidence of the filing, the Secretary of State will return a file-stamped duplicate of the application.
 The Tex.
-LLP Stats. now permit electronic filings of LLP documents as soon as the Secretary of State's procedures will permit.
-The state of the application of State is procedured will permit.
+LLP Stats. now permit electronic filings of LLP documents as soon as the Secretary of State's procedures will permit.806